 Excel VBA provides two procedures.
 One is functions also known as the user-defined functions another one is subroutines.
-In this tutorial, I am going to discuss how to use the Excel VBA user-defined function in Excel formula.
+In this tutorial, I am going to discuss how to use the Excel VBA user-defined function in the Excel formula.

 The Excel VBA user-defined function is a process that is written in VBA which accepts some inputs & in return gives a result when the function is called.

 This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

 Before entering into details, at first, I introduce you to the method Speak().
 This method has the following syntax:

 Though Speak() method can take three arguments, but Text argument is the required one, the rest are optional.
 I shall use Speak() function by passing only the Text argument.
 So, in this case, it is a function of one argument.
 This method uses an Excel text-to-speech generator to “speak” the text passed to it through Text argument.